verdaccio/website/website/blog/2019-05-19-15-verdaccio-4-release.md

 yarn global add verdaccio@4.0.0
 ````

 You can find detailed installation instructions [here](https://verdaccio.org/docs/en/installation)

 ## Why 'Freedom' ?
-Verdaccio originated from sinopia 3 years ago and since then verdaccio team maintaining and releasing major release every year.
+Verdaccio originated from [sinopia](https://github.com/rlidwka/sinopia) 3 years ago and since then verdaccio team maintaining and releasing major release every year.
 Since the fork, the project has evolved in many ways, making the project’s code base modern, easier to debug and more straightforward to contribute to by the community!

-The name freedom holds a true meaning for version 4 release.
-The verdaccio is a strong community of many contributors and developers from across the world, providing an ideal platform for everyone to give control on their code.
-Also version 4 is free from tech debt of  legacy code and stands on design patterns of modern era which consist React, Typed plugin system, JWT, Docker & kubernetes.
+The name freedom holds true meaning for version 4 release.
+Verdaccio is a strong community of many contributors and developers from across the world, providing an ideal platform for everyone to give control of their code.
+Also, version 4 is free from tech debt of legacy code and stands on design patterns of the modern era which consist React, Typed plugin system, JWT, Docker & kubernetes.
 We can call it Freedom in true sense.

 Let's take a quick look at the life cycle and development of verdaccio community: